JuliaHealth/KomaMRI.jl/docs/src/api.md

     julia> out1, out2 = component_name(arg1, arg2; kw1=valkw1, kw2=valkw2)
     ```

-The previous docstring block will always have first the way how it is called the component (outputs = component_name(inputs) and next a brief description about what the component does.
-Then a **note** block will be displayed if necessary.
-As general rule, the next subsections are optional: **Arguments**, **Keywords**, **Returns**, **References** and **Examples**, however they will be displayed whenever necessary.
-These subsections are self-explanatory, so it is intuitive to figure out what are they meant for.
+The preceding docstring block will always start with the way the component is called (outputs = component_name(inputs), followed by a brief description of what the component does.
+If necessary, a **note** block will be displayed.
+In general, the following subsections are optional: **Arguments**, **Keywords**, **Returns**, **References**, and **Examples**, but they will be provided as needed.
+These subsections are self-explanatory, making it intuitive to understand their purpose.

-Note that every subitem in the sections **Arguments**, **Keywords** and **Returns** are variables.
-They have practical information enclosed in parentheses plus a description.
-The information in parentheses is optional but very useful if it is present:
+Please note that every subitem in the sections **Arguments**, **Keywords**, and **Returns** represents variables.
+They include practical information along with a description.
+The information enclosed in parentheses is optional but highly useful when provided.
-* `::type`: is the suggested type of the variable.
-If the input variable is of type `::type`, then nothing can go wrong, but it is always possible to test other types.
-If the variable is an output, then it will always try to be forced to the type `::type`.
+* `::type`: is the suggested type for the variable.
+If the input variable is of type `::type`, there won't be any issues, but it's always possible to test other subtypes.
+If the variable is an output, it will be forced to the type `::type` whenever possible.
-* `=value`: sometimes for the inputs the is defined a default value if it is not assigned by the user.
+* `=value`: sometimes, for the inputs, a default value is defined if it is not assigned by the user.
-* `[unit]`: this is the suggested physical unit of measure of the variable.
-Everything it is going to be fine if you are stick with these units of measure.
+* `[unit]`: this is the suggested physical unit of measure for the variable.
+Everything will be fine if you stick with these units of measure.
-* opts: [`opt1`, `opt2`, ...]: sometimes the input value can only be interpreted if it is part of some predefined values.
+* opts: [`opt1`, `opt2`, ...]: sometimes, the input value can only be interpreted if it is one of the predefined values.

 ## Structs